 There are several interesting detours which you could take to make a longer trip out of the circuit.

 When you hit the N623 after Corconte, initally turn right towards Burgos, and then almost immediately onto the BU232 towards Bilbao and Logroño.
 When you reach the village of Soncillo, turn left signposted to the BU526 Bilbao.
 Now along the C6318 road, this back road to Bilbao is lovely, and there are many interesting places to see not far from the reservoir and spectacular scenery the whole way along.
 First the village of Puentedey is signposted to the right on the BU561, a small village built on and around a huge rock arch through which the river and previously railwayline passes.
 A little further on from Puentedey is a small but pretty waterfall, the Cascada de la Mea, a nice stop.
 Back on the main road, in the village of Pedrosa, signposted to the left is the southern entrance of the Tunel de la Engaña, part of this same train track, which was part of the ill-fated Santander-Mediterranean railway.
 The history of the line is very interesting, partly because it never actually ran, but has all the infrastructure, including this nearly 7km long tunnel linking southern Cantabria, in the Yera valley above Vega de Pas, with northern Burgos.
 You can no longer walk or drive the length of the tunnel as it has collapsed in various places, although there are plans to do it up for tourist use again.
 The drive up there from Pedrosa is about 6km, and there’s also a Via Verde cycle track, which starts by the old station in Santelices – now a climbing hostal and a motorhome service area.
 In the town of Pedrosa there is also a soon-to-be-opened Adventure Park with hugely tall zipslides amongst other things.
 Further still along the main road, you’ll find the wonderful Ojo Guareña, a spectacularly situated cave, in La Cueva, which makes an interesting visit.
-Just a bit further along at Quintanilla de Rebollar there is a huge and very good visitors centre for the cave and surrounding landscape, with details of the excellent network of marked walks in the area.
+Just a bit further along at Quintanilla de Rebollar there is the Casa del Parque, the visitor’s centre for the cave and surrounding landscape, with details of the excellent network of marked walks in the area.

 Again, when you get to the N623 after Corconte, turn right onto the N232 and keep on going towards Burgos.
-This road takes you over the lovely beechwooded Puerto de Carrales, and once you’re over the otherside, you start to notice that you’re on the Meseta, Spain’s central plain, with a noticeable change in scenery.
-As you start to go down some seriously windy corners into what is the Ebro gorge, turn off a sharp right signposted Orbaneja del Castillo.
+This road takes you over the lovely beechwooded Puerto de Carrales, and once you’re over the otherside, you start to notice that you’re on the Meseta, Spain’s central plain, with a noticeable change in scenery – and flat, long roads.
+As you start to go down some seriously windy corners into what is the Ebro gorge, turn off a sharp right signposted to Orbaneja del Castillo.
 Here you are going up the Ebro gorge, and you know you’re below the village when you hit the stunning waterfall that pours down from it.
 Several restaurants here and its a very popular place, lovely, unique and worth a visit.
 There is some parking on the corner next to the waterfall, and more if you carry on around said corner.
 There’s also a lovely 1 hour circular walk starting in the village, taking you back up onto the plain through an expanse of chozos – circular stone huts used for shelter and shade.
 The route back down has spectacular views over the gorge and village.
 It’s also worth mentioning the next three villages along the road/gorge, just further along the road from Orbaneja, and back in Cantabria again.
 The first is the next village, Villaescusa del Ebro.
 If you park just over the bridge here and walk left along the river (back towards Orbaneja), you will shortly come to the enchanting Cascada del Tobazo.
 If there’s no water, then you’re able to climb up the banks to see the hermit’s cave at the top, if there is water this is more difficult, but you get the pleasure of a spectacular Lord of the Rings type waterfall.
 The next village along, just off the main road is Arroyuelos, which has a fantastic rock church – there are many more here in the south of Cantabria.
 And finally, the next village of San Martín de Elines has a beautiful Romanesque collegiate church, one of the most lovely in the region.

 After going over the reservoir’s dam, in the town of Arroyo, take the road to the left signposted Montesclaros.
 The road then climbs up quickly to the the Santuario de Montesclaros.
 Aside from having lovely views across the valley and to the reservoir beyond, especially from the terrace of its bar (open to the public), it has a very beautiful church and a few curious secrets inside!
 The first thing you need to do is find a friar to show you around – one usually appears out of nowhere – and don’t be afraid about not speaking Spanish, some speak English, and even if they don’t they’re used to foreign visits and will happily lead you around.
-Inside the monks will show you first the very curious and slighlty bizarre butterfly and bug collection, brought back by one friar from his missions around the world.
+Inside the monks will show you first the very curious and slightly bizarre but impressive butterfly and bug collection, brought back by one friar from his missions around the world.
 Then, they will also show you down to the Cave of the Virgen, a natural cave under the church which is thought to date to the beginning of Christianity in the region.
-There is also a FEVE station here, which enables you to do a great circular walk, the PR-S33 Ruta de Montesclaros, from Llano on the reservoir to Montesclaros, taking the train one way or the other.
+There is also a FEVE railway station just near here, which enables you to do a great circular walk, the PR-S33 Ruta de Montesclaros, from Llano on the reservoir to Montesclaros, taking the train one way or the other.
 There’s only 1 train a day, in the afternoon, so make sure you know the times if you do this, it’s a longish walk too.